BenchaminDimitriu/Ecom22_TeamProject/README.md

 Contributors: Dimitriu Jonathan, Emmy Ea

 ## 1. Clientele:
 A client that needs a Web Application**(The term Web Application is more accurate because we are not building a static set of webpages)** to sell auctioned antiques and keep track of inventory.
 Have features for clients to easily navigate the **Web Application** for the lastest bids and purchases/sales.

 ## 2. Project description/goals:
 Our goal is to build an auction model **Web Application** geared towards selling antiques.
 In other words, it will be an online garage sale which would aim towards people that are close to them.
+Somewhat similar to Ebay.

 ## 3. Platform of choice:
 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**

 ## As a user I can:
-1. Order history.
+1. access my order history.
+I can view my list of complete orders in detail.

-2. Order tracking
+2. access my current bid by a order tracking page that displays my current ongoing bids.

-3. Customer service system (ticketing)/invoice.
+3. access

-4. Cart where client can add/delete/view details for items.
+4. access a cart that can add/delete/view details of items.

-5. Checkout/payments.
+5. access a checkout/payment.

 6. Save/hold/watchlist item before bid/purchase.
 As well as add and delete item from watchlist.